Skip to Content

 I Cruised on P&O’s Iona and Ventura – Here’s How They Compare

-I recently took a cruise on a brand new mega cruise ship, her name is Iona and she is massive, she’s over 4x the size of the Titanic and can hold well over 5000 guests.
+I recently took a cruise on P&O’s new mega ship, Iona.
+She is massive -over four times the size of the Titanic – and can hold well over 5,000 guests.

 There were actually differences between the two that I had never considered, such as differences in the way the formal night dress codes were enforced, but more about that later.

 I had visions of the ship falling apart, things leaking and being broken.
-I had been on other cruises on ships of a similar age where there would be buckets in the corridors to catch leaks and you’d often find things frayed or cracking.
+I had been on other cruises on ships of a similar age where buckets would be in the corridors to catch leaks, and you’d often find things frayed or cracking.

-I’ve found that it’s a lot more about how well a cruise ship has been looked after rather than her actual age, but I didn’t know how well Ventura had been looked after.
+I’ve learned that it’s a lot more about how well a cruise ship has been looked after rather than her actual age, but I didn’t know how well Ventura had been looked after.

 P&O’s Iona and Ventura Have Very Different Atriums

-When I boarded P&O’s newest ship Iona there was an immediate wow factor.
-The central atrium area was one of the first places we visited and it is split over multiple levels with glass walls on both sides.
+When I boarded P&O’s newest ship Iona, there was an immediate wow factor.
+The central atrium area was one of the first places we visited, and it is split over multiple levels with large glass windows on both sides.

 p&o iona main atrium central staircases and seating